FAU-LS12-RC/MoDesA/README.md

 `clk`       |  target clock speed in ns e.g., `10`
 `syn_opt`   |  `fast` or `accurate` Vivado HLS synthesis option

 The generated hardware IP blocks are using the AXI4-Stream interface for pipelined data streaming, which only supports sequential data access.
 Unfortunately, not all blocks within the Simulink library comply with these access patterns, and if this cannot be guaranteed, the synthesis will fail.
 To address this issue, we provide a Simulink block called frame_buffer.
 This block is available in our custom library [MoDesA_lib](matlab/MoDesA_lib.slx).
-Additional, to generate stimuli files for hardware verification the [MoDesA_lib](matlab/MoDesA_lib.slx) provides a write stimuli block, which can be inserted in the model.
+In addition, to generate stimuli files for hardware verification the [MoDesA_lib](matlab/MoDesA_lib.slx) provides a write stimuli block, which can be inserted in the model.

 ### Prerequisites
 * C/C++ Compiler like GCC on Linux or MSVC on Windows